Macron's lead over Le Pen in the polls widens ahead of Sunday's second round in France | World

 To try to convince them, Macron took a step back on his main proposal – raising the minimum retirement age from 62 to 65.
 The day after the first round, he declared himself open to increasing it to 64 years.

-He also tries to get rid of the image of “president of the rich” and has presented himself, for a few weeks, as someone close.
+He is also trying to get rid of the image of “president of the rich” and has presented himself, for a few weeks, as someone close.
 One of the most recent demonstrations is a shirtless photograph, lying on a sofa, after a rally in Marseille.

 Most of the candidates defeated in the first round asked to vote for Macron or against Le Pen.
 The latter also has the rejection of unions, athletes and actors